jpgard/subgroup-robustness-grows-on-trees/README.md

 Follow the instructions that appear after the prompt to start one or more "agents" to do the sweeping in a separate shell.
 For scripts we used to launch several agents at once, please reach out to the repo authors.

-*Note: running the full hyperparameter sweeps in this repo currently stretches the limits of performance for wandb.
-See below*
+*Note: you may encounter performance issues in the Weights & Biases interface when running the full hyperparameter sweeps in this repo.
+See note below.*

 ## Questions and Issues